python-semantic-release/python-semantic-release/README.md

                      `semantic_release/__init__.py:__version__`.
 `patch_without_tag` - If set to true semantic-release will create a new release even if there is
                       no tag in any commits since last release.
 Default: false.
+`check_build_status` - If set to true the status of the head commit will be checked and a release
+                       will only be created if the status is success.

 #### Tags
 There are a set of tags used to evaluate the changes from commit messages.
 They can be configured